 Under the Investment Plan, if you leave FRS-covered employment after vesting and go to a non-FRS employer, you can choose to leave your

 account invested in the Plan.
 There, it will continue to earn market returns until you begin to draw it down during retirement.
 You may

 also "roll it over" to an Individual Retirement Account (IRA) or to the plan of your new employer (if allowed by that plan).
 However, if you roll

 your money out of the Investment Plan, you will be considered retired from the FRS.
 If you return to FRS-covered employment after taking a distribution (effective for reemployed service on or after July 1, 2017), you are considered a "reemployed retiree" or "renewed member."
-As a reemployed Investment Plan retiree, you are required to participate in the Investment Plan, unless you are reemployed in a position eligible to participate in the State University System Optional Retirement Program (SUSORP) or State Community College System Optional Retirement Program (SCCSORP).
+As a reemployed Investment Plan retiree, participation in the Investment Plan is mandatory, unless you are reemployed in a position eligible to participate in the State University System Optional Retirement Program (SUSORP) or State Community College System Optional Retirement Program (SCCSORP).

 If you leave prior to vesting, your account balance will be placed in a suspense account for up to five years.
 If you return to FRS-covered employment

 within the five-year period, you will regain control over your account.
 If you do not return within the five-year period, you will forfeit the accumulated